-As of June 30, 2016 and December 31, 2015, we have not commenced operations.
+As of September 30, 2016 and December 31, 2015, we have not commenced operations.

 We intend to enter into the Advisory Agreement with GSVGC prior to the filing of our election to be treated as a BDC.
-Pursuant to the Advisory Agreement, we will pay GSVGC a fee for investment advisory and management services consisting of two components - (i) a base management fee equal to a percentage of aggregate amount of capital committed to us by investors and (ii) an incentive fee based on our performance.
+Pursuant to the Advisory Agreement, we will pay GSVGC a fee for investment advisory and management services consisting of two components - (i) a base management fee equal to a percentage of the aggregate amount of capital committed to us by investors and assets purchased with borrowed funds or other forms of leverage and (ii) an incentive fee based on our performance.
 The cost of both the base management fee and the incentive fee will ultimately be borne by our stockholders.
-GSVGC, however, has agreed to permanently waive all or such portion of the base management fee that it would otherwise be entitled to receive under the Advisory Agreement through December 31, 2016.
+No management fees will be paid to GSVGC until the 91st day after the commencement of investment activities.